First-Year Seminar

 FYS 114 Ordaining Women in America (4 Credits)

 In the 1970s, many Christian, Jewish and Buddhist communities in America began ordaining women as ministers, rabbis, priests and teachers.
 This change in policy provided women long-denied vocational paths, necessitated new theological self-understandings and ritual forms, and served as a proxy for larger culture war divisions in America.
 While focused on the last fifty years, this course provides a wider historical narrative for these developments, from the bold revivalism of colonial-era women preachers to anti-racist activism by contemporary Zen senseis.
-As part of a class project, students will conduct interviews with ordained women and construct podcast episodes from these interviews.
-Limited to 16 first-years.
+As part of a class project, students conduct interviews with ordained women and construct podcast episodes from these interviews.
+Restrictions: First-years only; students are limited to one first year seminar.
+Enrollment limited to 16.
 (E) WI {H}{S}

 Fall, Spring, Variable